vlvovch/Thermal-FIST/docs/quickstart.md

 The thermal model specification is done similarly to the previous two tabs, except that here only the grand-canonical ensemble is considered.
 For a number of observables at $μ_B = 0$ the published lattice QCD data of the Wuppertal-Budapest and/or HotQCD collaborations is plotted along with the calculation results for convenience.

+The tab now includes:
+- Tabular view of calculation results with export to file capability
+- New tab for the calculation of cosmic trajectories in the Early Universe given baryon, charge, and lepton flavor asymmetries
+- Additional thermodynamic quantities:

+  - Adiabatic and isothermal sound velocity
+  - Specific heat capacity (c_V/T³)

 #### *Event generator* tab

 A Monte Carlo generator which generates events with particle numbers distributed according to the corresponding multiplicity distribution in a HRG model, while momenta are distributed in accordance with the Blast-Wave model (spherically or cylindrically symmetric).
 Currently restricted to the case of the Maxwell-Boltzmann statistics.
 In theory provides the same yield, fluctuations etc. as analytic calculations (in case of EV/vdW interactions a sufficiently large system volume is necessary), also applicable to study combined effect of EV/vdW interactions and exact charge conservation.
 Can be useful, e.g., in detector response simulations.

+New features include:
+- Shear and bulk viscous corrections
+- Support for output to SMASH
+- Propagation of particles after (weak) decays and DCA cuts

+The event generator can be used for:

+1. **Ideal HRG** - events in the grand-canonical ensemble
+2. **Canonical ensemble** - events with exact conservation of quantum numbers.
+3. **Excluded volume** - events with hard-core repulsion between hadrons.

+The momentum distributions are generated according to the Blast-Wave model.
+The following options are available:

+1. **Siemens-Rasmussen** - spherically symmetric fireball
+2. **Blast-Wave** - cylindrically symmetric fireball, with longitudinal and transverse flow
+3. **Cracow** - cylindrically symmetric fireball, with longitudinal and transverse flow, and a different parametrization of the freeze-out hypersurface

+The generated events can be saved to a file, which can be used for further analysis.

 #### *Particle list editor* tab